Belize Carnival Featured in

 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates.

 The annual Carnival in Belize is held in September, showcasing street theatre, music, fashion, and dance.
-Belize Carnival originates in European and African traditions and indigenous Maya practices.
+Belize Carnival originates in European and African traditions and indigenous Mayan practices.
 Belize Carnival dates back to 1975 when Belize Women for Cultural Preservation movement came up with the idea of a carnival and a parade to showcase Belize arts and culture.

 In September, Belize celebrates its independence from Great Britain.
 The festivities last for the whole month and include many events such as the Belize National Song Competition, King and Queen Competition, and the Miss Belize Pageant.
 Carnival Day is the highlight of this celebration.
 Jouvert is the pre-carnival bash meant to set the mood for festivities.
 It involves people, covered in mud, paint, powder or chocolate, dancing, gyrating their bodies to the Soca music through the streets of Belize City.